Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Victor D. Grizzle - Armstrong World Industries, Inc.

 The Sustain, Mike, just to complete your question there, it's fairly new in the marketplace, but I can tell you, we have well into double-digit specification work that they're requiring a sustained solution in.
 And again, we're within just a few weeks of launching this.
 It's off the charts positive that – the response from the architects.
 So we're going to continue to drive this forward.
-I think the architect is going to continue to pull it.
+I think the architects are going to continue to pull it.
 And we're very excited about both of those platforms driving growth at the high-end of the portfolio again.
 Supporting our AUV and mix-up value driver.

 Michael Wood - Nomura Instinet